• Home /

 5. Natural lighting and good ventilation

 Good lighting and ventilation improve your pet’s well-being.
-When you’re shopping for a home for you and your pet posse, prioritize homes with these features:
+When you’re shopping for a home for you and your pets, prioritize homes with these features:

 • Natural light, which helps to regulate sleep patterns and moods and provides essential vitamin D